 - 1. Select the Reset Timestamps command from the Operation menu or click the Reset Timestamps toolbar button.
 (You cannot reset timestamps if database recovery is required.)
-The Select Files for Timestamp Reset dialog is then displayed. - If you do not want the database files in the Database Files list box at the left of the dialog sorted by file number (the default), select the Sort by file name or the Sort by file directory and name item in the Sort by drop-down list box. - 3.
-Select the required database file or files whose timestamps you want reset, by performing one of the following actions. - Select the files from the Database Files list box.
+The Select Files for Timestamp Reset dialog is then displayed. - If you do not want the database files in the Database Files list box at the left of the dialog sorted by file number (the default), select the Sort by file name or the Sort by file directory and name item in the Sort by drop-down list box. - Select the required database file or files whose timestamps you want reset, by performing one of the following actions. - Select the files from the Database Files list box.
 The selected files are highlighted.
-When you have selected all of the files that you require, click the Add button. - □ To select all of the database files, click the Add All button.
+When you have selected all of the files that you require, click the Add button. - □ To select all of the database files, click the Add All button. - Select each file by double-clicking the file in the Database Files list box.